Today, Thursday, October 12th, is the 2nd full day of GPUG Summit. It was a lot less stressful than my first day but just as jam-packed.

 - GPUG Summit, Oct 15-18, 2018 in Phoenix, AZ

 The only session I attended was an ISV/Sponsor session from Paramount WorkPlace.
-A client of mine uses this and I wanted to find out more of its capabilities and training options to be able to help more when issues or questions arise.
+A client of mine uses this and I wanted to find out more about its capabilities and training options to be able to help more when issues or questions arise.

 Lunch with Dynamics Pros team